AI Cutting Optimiser: The Complete Guide to Linear Cutting Optimisation

 Rebar is the most demanding application for a cutting optimiser.
 Here is why.

 Rebar fabricators typically handle hundreds of jobs simultaneously.
 Each job has multiple bar sizes.
 Each bar size has many different cut lengths.
-Every bar must be certified to the correct grade β BS 4449, A500, or Grade 60 depending on the specification.
+Every bar must be certified to the correct grade: BS 4449, A500, or Grade 60 depending on the specification.
 And it all needs to be planned before the saw starts for the day.
+In the UK, BS 4449 is the dominant standard for structural rebar.
+The planning burden is compounded by the range of diameters and delivery lengths that UK stockholders and fabricators routinely hold.

 Manual planning in this environment consistently produces scrap rates between 5% and 8%.
 Industry best practice targets 2.5%.
 The gap between 5% and 2.5% sounds modest.
 At scale, it is the difference between a profitable operation and one that is quietly haemorrhaging margin on every bundle cut.